November Criminals (film): Casting

 In November 2014, it was reported Chloë Grace Moretz and Catherine Keener had been cast in the film.
 In January 2015, Ansel Elgort was set to play the lead.
+Before Elgort's casting, Tom Holland auditioned for the role.
 David Strathairn also joined on March 23, 2015.

 Filming

 Filming began on March 23, 2015, in Rhode Island and Washington, D.C., and wrapped on April 28, 2015, after 32 days of filming.

 Release

 In January 2015, Sony Pictures Worldwide Acquisitions acquired North American and international distribution rights to the film.
 The film was released through video on demand on November 7, 2017, before opening in a limited release on December 8, 2017.

+Vertical Entertainment theatrically distributed the film, though did not receive marquee credit.

 Reception

 On Rotten Tomatoes, the film has an approval rating of 0%, based on reviews from 11 critics, with an average rating of 3.46 out of ten.
 On Metacritic, the film has a weighted average score of 31 out of 100, based on five reviews, indicating "generally unfavorable reviews".

 Sheri Linden of The Hollywood Reporter wrote: "The starry chemistry of leads Ansel Elgort and Chloë Grace Moretz injects a modicum of energy into the coming-of-age drama, whose elements of romance, crime and smart-kid angst never coalesce."

 Variety's Owen Gleiberman called it "a low-budget generic shrug of a movie, one that recycles clichés both ancient (testy drug dealers) and slightly less ancient (the hero films his life with a camcorder)."
-Vertical Entertainment theatrically distributed the film, though did not receive marquee credit.